Take it To the Edge – Seaweeding for Adventurers

 W. M. Lewis

-Rachel Lambert leads seaweed foraging courses (for everyone) and adventurer’s seaweed foraging courses for those who feel steady on their feet and want to climb, slide and step further out to explore the world of seaweeds.
+Rachel Lambert leads seaweed foraging courses, please read the details for every course (or ask) to find out how challenging the venue is, I am also available for private forays, where I tailor an adventurous seaweeding experience just for you (tide and weather allowing) – for those who feel steady on their feet and want to climb, slide and step further out to explore the world of seaweeds.
 Courses are always timed with the tide and are only run when the conditions are safe, no unnecessary or ridiculous risks are taken, and safety and learning about the seaweeds and the sea is always paramount.